swiftsolves-msft/Agents/CoPilot Studio/Lite Aegis Explorer/README.md

 Use with Claude Sonnet 4.6

 Use with:
+- Exchange
-- contentTypes = Audit.Exchange
+- Teams
-- recordTypes = 1,2,3
+- SharePoint